metrorailings/OwlBlog/content/posts/rewatch-chiefs-titans.md

 Tennessee defense masking its coverage scheme while Kansas City continues using layers of misdirection to move the ball down the field.
 So far, the Chiefs are winning this battle.

-Kansas City pass coverage has improved tremendously.
-Their run defense is horrible, but pass coverage is sufficient enough to allow the Chiefs to put more men in the box.
+Kansas City pass coverage has stifled the Titans passing attack here outside of one play.
+Their run defense is horrible, but at least the Chiefs can afford to put an extra man in the box and play man coverage against the Titans skill players.